-MY HEROES, MY PEOPLE: AFRICAN AMERICANS AND NATIVE AMERICANS IN THE WEST portraits by Morgan Monceaux (Creek-Seminole), text by Morgan Monceaux (Creek-Seminole) and Ruth Katcher (Frances Foster, 1999).
+MY HEROES, MY PEOPLE: AFRICAN AMERICANS AND NATIVE AMERICANS IN THE WEST portraits by Morgan Monceaux (Muscogee Creek-Seminole), text by Morgan Monceaux (Muscogee Creek-Seminole) and Ruth Katcher (Frances Foster, 1999).
 A collection of biography sketches that features stylized, interpretative portraits and historical notes.
 Highlights well-and-lesser known figures of interest.
-A must-have for those with an interest in Black Indians and Native history.
 Ages 12-up.